Church Stretton - The first town in Shropshire to be 'Walkers Are Welcome'

 01694 771314 Visit Website

 Two small cottages, each fully equipped for two people.
 These are single storey units converted by us to a high standard from a barn.

 01694 751303 Contact via Email

-The ideal location for that special celebration or relaxing holiday, for over 50 guests.
+The ideal location for that special celebration or relaxing holiday, for over 60 guests.
 A selection of superior 4* and 5* properties, large private gardens, swimming pool (April to October), private chef, beauty therapist, photographer all available.
 Dogs welcome, except at Great Western.

 Church Stretton Visitor Information